This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 4. WHAT OTHER COMMUNITY ACTION MIGHT TOUR ARTISTS PARTICIPATE IN BEYOND THE EVENTS?

 The Extreme Tour effort has always been about more than just the main event or “show” in each city.
-With that in mind, we visit each city for two to three days.
+With that in mind, we typically plan to visit each city for two to three days.
 While there is always a Main Event in each city on one of the days of our visit, we work with our community partners to maximize the impact of our visit by using the other day or two to participate in community outreach efforts beyond just the performances at the scheduled main events.

 Artists traveling with us may have the opportunity to serve as ambassadors for the event and for our partners by also performing at, or taking part in, interviews with local media, school assemblies and classes, in store appearances, service projects, and other promotional activities and appearances on behalf of the event or our partners.
 This can even include fun spontaneous “flash mob” style “pop up parties” in unexpected places!